SciML/SciMLWorkshop.jl/docs/src/exercises/stiffbio_uncertainty.md

 B + Z -> Y
 ```

-where reactions take place at a rate which is propoertional to its components,
+where reactions take place at a rate which is proportional to its components,
 i.e. the first reaction has a rate `k*A*Y` for some `k`.
 Use the [tutorial on Gillespie SSA models](https://docs.sciml.ai/JumpProcesses/stable/tutorials/discrete_stochastic_example/)
 to implement the `JumpProblem` for this model, and use the `EnsembleProblem`